-Kids of NBA legends are proving they’re more than a last name.
+Kids of NBA players are proving they're more than a last name.
 Bronny James is lighting it up at Sierra Canyon.
-Zaire Wade is headed to the NBA G-League.
-Shaquille O’Neal’s kids are dunking throughout college basketball.
+D.J.
+Wagner is the top high school basketball player in the country and is set to play for Kentucky next year.
+Shaquille O'Neal's kids are dunking all over the placel.

 As for Detroit Pistons and Chicago Bulls great Dennis Rodman, we got an inside look on his life in Michael Jordan's ESPN documentary, "The Last Dance."
 We learned about his relationship with MJ and Scottie Pippen, his dating escapades with Carmen Electra and Madonna and his infamous in-season trip to Las Vegas.